What Are Your Kids Teaching You About Leadership?

 As Bill says in the article, “The best fathers [and mothers] and the best leaders try to bring out the full potential in their children or their employees.”

-We want to say thank you to all of the fathers and father figures out there who are trying to bring out the best in both the children they care for the and the people they lead!
+We want to say thank you to all of the fathers and father figures out there who are trying to bring out the best in both the children they care for and the people they lead!
 Connect with us on Facebook or Twitter to let us know some of the lessons your children have taught you about leadership.

 You Might Also Like…